MTnani/MTnani/README.md

 - 👀 I’m interested in Web & App Testing

-- 🌱 "Pretty good testing is easy to do (that’s partly why some people like to say ‘testing is dead’– they think testing isn’t needed as a special focus because they note that anyone can find at least some bugs some of the time).
+- 🌱 "Pretty good testing is easy to do.
 Excellent testing is quite hard to do.”

 - 🥅 I’m currently learning everything